BIOS update

 Best practices

-- Only update if necessary - Don’t update just because a new version exists
+- Update only when necessary – Don’t update just because a new version exists

 - Read release notes - Understand what the update fixes or adds

-- Use stable power - Ensure uninterrupted power supply
+- Use stable power - Avoid power loss during the update

 - Follow manufacturer instructions - Each manufacturer has specific procedures